mjl1309/SquashStretch/README.md

 SquashStretch
 =============

-iOS Xcode project for adding squash-stretch animation to a Cocos2d game
+iOS Xcode project for adding squash-stretch sprite animation to a Cocos2d game based off of pan movment.

+HelloWorldLayer.m contains the bulk of the squash-stretch animation, in the handlePanGesture: method.